brunswickcomputing/racketmanager/docs/migration-plan.md

 - Legacy js/racketmanager.js no longer directly called by templates for migrated features.
 - Centralized error handling used across features.
 - Production telemetry disabled by default.

+#### Housekeeping (2025-10-23)
+- Moved module update-team-result from src/js/features/teams/ to src/js/features/match/ to keep all match-related flows co-located.
+- Left a thin re-export shim at src/js/features/teams/update-team-result.js to preserve any older import paths.
+- Updated src/js/index.js import to the new location.